-The program is 63 units.
-To complete all 21 courses the average student spends two years in the program.
-This means that the student is enrolled in, and successfully completes three classes per trimester.
+The program is 60 units.
+To complete all 23 courses the average fulltime student spends three years in the program.
+This means that the student is enrolled in, and successfully completes three or more classes per trimester.

 Do I have any electives?